mhinz/vim-galore/README.md

 `Vim script`, `Vimscript`, and `VimL` all refer to the same thing: The programming language used for scripting Vim.
-Even though [8.0.360](https://github.com/vim/vim/commit/b544f3c81f1e6a50322855681ac266ffaa8e313c) changed all references to `VimL` to `Vim script`, which can now be considered the official term, `VimL` is still widespread all over the internet.
+Even though [8.0.360](https://github.com/vim/vim/commit/b544f3c81f1e6a50322855681ac266ffaa8e313c) changed all references from `VimL` to `Vim script`, which can now be considered the official term, `VimL` is still widespread all over the internet.

 No matter which term you use, everyone will understand it.